FuncPoison: Poisoning Function Library to Hijack Multi-agent Autonomous Driving Systems: FuncPoison

-After successfully hijacking the function selection process, the agent proceeds to invoke the poisoned function that we injected into the Function Library.
+{\bf Stage 2: Function Call and Manipulating.} After successfully hijacking the function selection process, the agent proceeds to invoke the poisoned function that we injected into the Function Library.
 This malicious function is not a genuine tool utility, but a payload crafted by the attacker.
 It mimics legitimate functions in interface and format but is engineered to return adversarially controlled outputs.

 \textbf{This function call manipulates the agent’s output at its root.} Instead of producing an honest interpretation of environmental information, the agent’s behavior is now dictated by the poisoned function’s response.
 As shown below, the function call may appear structurally normal: